-Action 1 SWFWMD develops a site-specific restoration plan.

-Action 2 SWFWMD implements the restoration plan initial steps consisting of:

-1) Multiple applications of a chemical treatment and possible
+- Action 1 SWFWMD develops a site-specific restoration plan. - Action 2 SWFWMD implements the restoration plan initial steps consisting of: 1) Multiple applications of a chemical treatment and possible mechanical treatment of non-native pasture grasses and invasive species for up to 2 years

-- mechanical treatment of exotic pasture grasses and invasive species for up to 2 years - 2) Post removal of exotic pasture grasses the SRWMD will site prepare and direct seed native groundcover species appropriate to the sandhill at Rainbow River - 3) The SWFWMD will follow native groundcover seeding by monitoring establishment success of native groundcover and treating any remaining exotic pasture grasses and other invasive exotic species. - Action 3 After year 3, the FPS will continue monitoring and control of exotic pasture and other species and using fire to management the site. - Action 4 Plant longleaf pine seedlings.
+- 2) Post removal of pasture grasses the SWFWMD will site prepare and direct seed native groundcover species appropriate to the sandhill at Rainbow River - 3) The SWFWMD will follow native groundcover seeding by monitoring establishment success of native groundcover and treating any remaining non-native pasture grasses and other invasive species. - Action 3 After year 3, the FPS will continue monitoring and control of nonnative pasture and other species and using fire to management the site. - Action 4 Plant longleaf pine seedlings.

 The Rainbow River Ranch parcel was acquired by the SWFWMD in 2017.
-It contains approximately 88 acres of improved pasture and 0.44 miles of river front.
-The SWFWMD has developed a restoration plan for the former sandhill which involves chemical and mechanical removal of exotic pasture grass followed by seeding of native groundcover species.
-Once the native groundcover is established and the exotic pasture is under control the site will be managed by fire and planted with longleaf pine trees.
+It contains approximately 82 acres of improved pasture and 0.44 miles of river front.
+The SWFWMD has developed a restoration plan for the former sandhill which involves chemical and mechanical removal of non-native pasture grass followed by seeding of native groundcover species.
+Initial non-native pasture grass treatment began in September 2019.
+Native groundcover seeding is planned for winter 2021.
+The contract will continue through 2024.
+Once the native groundcover is established and the non-native pasture is under control the site will be managed by fire and planted with longleaf pine trees.